shulard/documentation/plugins/content-length.rst

 The `ContentLengthPlugin` sets the correct `Content-Length` header value based on the size of the body stream of the request.
 This helps HTTP servers to handle the request.

-If the size of the stream can not be determined, the plugin sets the Encoding header to chunked,as defined in :rfc:`7230#section-4.1`::
+If the size of the stream can not be determined, the plugin sets the Encoding header to `chunked`, as defined in :rfc:`7230#section-4.1`::

     use Http\Discovery\HttpClientDiscovery;